SidneyPrimas/MapReduce_MIT/readme.md

 ## MapReduce Overview
 MapReduce is a data processing tool that enables parallel, distributed processing of large datasets with built-in fault-tolerance.
 A program run ontop of the MapReduce infrastructure includes a map function (that filters and sorts datasets into ouput key-value pairs) and a reduce function (that summarizes the results for each key).
 A master system orchestrates the parallel computing, ensuring accurate results despite unreliable networks and node failures.

-To be more specific, MapReduce usually includes three steps:
+To be a bit more specific, MapReduce usually includes three steps:
 1. Map: Worker nodes apply the map function to the input that that they have been assigned.
 Each worker persists their key/value outputs.
 2. Shuffle: The master node orchestrates the process of assiging each key to a specific worker node, and distributes the data accordingly.
 3. Reduce: The worker nodes apply the reduce function to each of their assigned key, and output the results.